mholla/PLOSCB22/README.md

 # neuronal_migration

-This code reproduces the results of ``Orchestrated neuronal migration and cortical folding: A computational and experimental study'', submitted to Nature Communication.
+This code reproduces the results of ``Orchestrated neuronal migration and cortical folding: A computational and experimental study'', published at PLOS Computational Biology.

 ## in silico computational simulations